slogemann1/aerozine/config-doc.md

     // The arguments to be passed to the program.
 These will be passed before the temporary
     // file path and the query, defaults to []
     "args": ["echo.py"],
     // The working directory for the program to be run in.
-This path should be absolute "cmd_working_dir": "/home/pi/Desktop/server/cgi",
+This path should be absolute or relative
+    // to the working directory of the server "cmd_working_dir": "/home/pi/Desktop/server/cgi",
     // A list of environment values and their keys which should determine the environment
     // of the program to run